iliyasbektas/llm-dynamic-graph-survey/README.md

 - Add structured summaries to `summaries/` (one per paper)
 - Update `references.bib` with BibTeX citations
 - Add diagrams or visualizations to `paper/figures/`
+- Update the README.md to include the new paper entry in the appropriate year section

 ---